komastudios/android-gamesdk/test/memoryadvice/README.md

       case CRITICAL:
         // The application should free memory as soon as possible, until the memory state changes. break;
+      case BACKGROUNDED:
+        // The application has been put into the background. break;
     }
   }
 }